geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 #### Attempt to build our current project as PDF

-Building PDF(s) from a MyST project requires on command:
+Building PDF(s) from a MyST project requires one command in the terminal:

 ```bash
 myst build --pdf